Linear Transformers Are Secretly Fast Weight Programmers: Analysing and Improving Linear Transformers as Fast Weight Programmers

 \paragraph{Tensor Product Representation Theory.} Early work in connectionist research investigated the usage of distributed representations as a means for storing symbolic structures.
 One highly-influential work is the tensor-product-based variable binding mechanism \citep{smolensky1990tensor}.
 A tensor product representation (TPR) of a structured symbolic system consisting of a set of variables and values constructed from outer products of the so called \textit{role} and \textit{filler} vectors.
 These terms directly translate into \textit{keys} and \textit{values} in our context.
 The fast weight memories of Eq.~\ref{eq:fw_phi_add} are the most basic form of such representations (second order tensors).
 Therefore, many results discussed in Smolensky's work transfer to our model.
 In particular, Theorem 3.3 and 3.1 of \citet{smolensky1990tensor} discuss more formally the \textit{crosstalk} and retrieval error intuitively described in the previous paragraph.

-However, we also note an important difference: with the exception of recent work \citep{schlag2018learning}, the classic TPRs of \citet{smolensky1990tensor} are constructed with a priori knowledge of the symbolic structure.
-In contrast, our models learn all the vectors involved in constructing such a representation.
+However, we also note an important difference: the classic TPRs of \citet{smolensky1990tensor} are constructed with a priori knowledge of the symbolic structure.
+In contrast, our FWPs since 1991, including recent FWPs \citep{schlag2018learning}, learn all the vectors involved in constructing such a representation.